fakugmkhuseli/fakugmkhuseli/README.md

 ## 👨🏻‍💻 About Me:

--  Hi, I’m student at ALX Holberton Software Engineering Programme.
+-  Hi, I’m a student at ALX Holberton Software Engineering Programme.
 - 👀 I’m interested in Software Engineering and Full-Stack Web Development.
 - 🌱 I’m currently learning HTML, CSS and JavaScript.
 - 📫 How to reach me via email fakugmkhuseli@gmail.com